kbehyar/surfs_up/README.md

 ## Results:

-By comparing the two tables for the months of June and December, as requested by our investors, we can gather the following information:
+By comparing the two tables and plots for the months of June and December, as requested by our investors, we can gather the following information:

 ![](https://github.com/kbehyar/surfs_up/blob/main/Resources/June%20stats.PNG)![](https://github.com/kbehyar/surfs_up/blob/main/Resources/December%20stats.PNG)

 ![](https://github.com/kbehyar/surfs_up/blob/main/Resources/June%20temp%20plot.PNG)![](https://github.com/kbehyar/surfs_up/blob/main/Resources/December%20temp%20plot.PNG)

 - The overall temperature for both months over the span of several years appears to be very close to each other, mainly because Oahu is a tropical island close to the Equator.
-Considering the two months are on opposite seasons, the temperatures are between 71 - 74 throughout the year.
+Considering the two months are on opposite seasons.

-- The standard deviation shows that the temperature are very close to the medians.
+- The standard deviation shows that the temperature are small.
+The recorded temperates are not too far from their medians.

--
+- The Medians of temperature for June and December are 74 & 71, Their lowest recorded was 64 and 56, Their highest was 85 and 83 respectively.

+These results show a consistent temperature to operate this business.

 ## Summary:

 ![](https://github.com/kbehyar/surfs_up/blob/main/Resources/December%20Precipitation%20stats%20and%20plot.PNG)
 ![](https://github.com/kbehyar/surfs_up/blob/main/Resources/June%20precipitation%20stats%20and%20plot.PNG)